codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 Codefresh has native support to interact with Amazon ECR (Elastic Container Registry), and push, pull, and deploy images.
 For information on adding an Amazon ECR integration for GitOps in Codefresh, see [Container registry GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).

->Amazon ECR integration is supported only for Hybrid GitOps.

 ## GitOps Amazon ECR integration options